Hitting a sweet spot in organisational leadership development

-The third pillar is around value sustaining for as long as possible, and in a sense, this is the most future-facing area of LEAD.
+The third pillar is around value sustaining for as long as possible, and in a sense, this is the most future-facing area of Lead the Future.
 Now, most companies don’t want to have to change regularly.
 It’s preferable to create business models and operations that are lasting.
 So here, we bring in the evaluation tools – typically tools of finance – that can help predict how new products or services will fare over time; what the revenue stream is likely to be and what market changes are on the horizon.
 We want to empower them to work through the numbers to achieve long-term profitability, such that innovation and investments earn their keep and sustain themselves.
 Of course, there’s another dimension to sustainability beyond profit, that is concerned with our planet and our people: how do we protect our environment, how do we mitigate the wear and tear on our workforce and prevent things like burnout in times of uncertainty and stress?
 How do we make our organisations greener?
 And the programme delves into this too.
 We want to raise leaders’ heads and encourage them to think about how friendly their organisations are to our people and our planet.

 It sounds like you aim to cover a lot of ground in 12 months.
 Do you expect leaders to come away professionally and personally transformed?

-Yes, though I’d stress that LEAD is unlike other leadership programmes that are focused on deep introspection and developing self-awareness.
-LEAD is really all about the holistic leadership of organisations – their systems, processes, structures and strategies – more than leaders’ psychological or personal development in this sense.
+Yes, though I’d stress that Lead the Future is unlike other leadership programmes that are focused on deep introspection and developing self-awareness.
+Lead the Future is really all about the holistic leadership of organisations – their systems, processes, structures and strategies – more than leaders’ psychological or personal development in this sense.
 We want participants to emerge better at leading strategy at a macro level, so we really orientate the learning from a general manager’s perspective – accelerating leaders’ capacity to think strategically and in a way that totally integrates the functions and systems of the entire organisation.
 I should say that this is also not a degree programme, and assessment is not structured around exams.
 We use action learning projects instead, where participants take their learning and apply it to their own real-world and on-going business problems as they progress through the programme.

 No, the programme is really designed to accelerate the capabilities of senior executives who need to stay ahead of the curve in skills and knowledge, and aspiring leaders – perhaps younger professionals with the drive and ambition to accelerate their careers and elevate their status and responsibility within the organisation.
-LEAD is also ideal for HR leaders who are looking to build a world-class, sustainable leadership pipeline.
+Lead the Future is also ideal for HR leaders who are looking to build a world-class, sustainable leadership pipeline.
 Part of the richness of the programme is the diversity of this cohort, with each participant bringing different perspectives and outlooks, experience and expertise to the shared learning.

 Progressing through the 12 months, as you say, your participants combine learning with their ongoing responsibilities and commitments.
 The online format facilitates this?

 I think that the way that people want to learn has changed over time.
 More and more, we want to learn in short snippets, over the course of a week say – and from the comfort of our own homes.
-This programme is around 90% asynchronous in the sense that participants learn at their own pace, and that’s a big advantage of LEAD.
+This programme is around 90% asynchronous in the sense that participants learn at their own pace, and that’s a big advantage of Lead the Future.
 It’s long and there’s a lot of content to cover.
 So the challenges to our participants are deep and complex.

 We follow a 4-3-2-1 structure.
 There are four core courses which are both dense and multi-faceted.
 Then the three piece is the electives – this is where people can really specialise in their focus across the three pillars of scanning, reconfiguring for change and value sustaining.
 Then there are two live virtual sessions that we have together in live time: the first is a presentation of core projects followed closely by a synchronous delivery on judgement and decision-making, called Strategic Decision Making for Leaders.
 And finally we have one Capstone and Graduation which is a face-to-face experience with the entire cohort together on campus.
 Throughout the programme, they also benefit from learning coaches who will help them track their progress and get the most from their focused project work.

-In a sense, LEAD hits the bullseye of relevance across the breadth of topics you might find in a business school or in executive education.
+In a sense, Lead the Future hits the bullseye of relevance across the breadth of topics you might find in a business school or in executive education.
 It occupies that sweet spot in learning and understanding that sits at the core of organisational leadership, and what you need to become a truly rounded, integrative and effective leader of business today and for the long term.
 There’s no other programme that I know quite like it.